 Achievement assessment looks at what students know, rather than at what they can do.
 Unlike proficiency assessment, achievement assessment generally has answers that are right or wrong, and is relatively objective.
 It requires students to demonstrate retention of previously learned content material.
-In the case of language learning, achievement assessment can tell you whether students have learned specific vocabulary items, or whether they know accurate endings for a verb or an adjective.
-It is much easier to set objectives and to evaluate progress in this area.
+In the case of language learning, achievement assessment can tell you whether students have learned specific vocabulary items, for example, or whether they know accurate endings for a verb or an adjective.
+As such, it is much easier to set objectives and to evaluate progress in this area.
 Historically, this sort of assessment has been the mainstay of language testing.
-As our goals have changed, achievement testing has taken on less importance, but it remains an important part of the overall assessment of student progress.
+However, as our goals have changed, achievement testing has taken on less importance.
+It remains, however, an important part of the overall assessment of student progress.